amhiggin/DistributedFileSystem/README.md

 Implemented in Python using the Flask Restful framework.
 Requests are sent in JSON format through HTTP get, post, put, delete requests.

-## Transparent File Access
+## Distributed Transparent File Access
 The system operates according to the Network File System (NFS) model.
 It can support multiple connected clients, and multiple fileservers.

+### Client Library
-* All file accesses are made through a client library called <i>ClientApi.py</i>.
+All file accesses are made through a client library called <i>ClientApi.py</i>.
 This library is the interface exposed to the client-side application for manipulation of the local and remote filesystems.
+By using the library, the under-the-hood implementation details of the distributed filesystem are hidden from the user.
+Clients can
-* Clients can connect to fileservers through methods read, write, open and close.
+* Connect to fileservers through methods read, write, open and close.
 They can also create new directories locally.
-* Clients can interact with file contents through the system editor, which is launched before every remote write and after every remote read.
+* Interact with file contents through the system editor, which is launched before every remote write and after every remote read.

+### Client application
+This application provides a simple interface to a user, offering options to manipulate files.
+This includes reading, writing, opening, and closing text files, as well as creating new directories.

+In the background, the user's choices when interacting with the system are routed through the client library to the appropriate services in order to provide an optimal distributed file-system backend.

 ## Directory Service